Mlaiel/iacherie/docs/api/collaboration_api.md

 **© 2025 Fahed Mlaiel (mlaiel@live.de).
 All rights reserved.**

-This API documentation and the underlying Ainflue platform are protected by copyright and other intellectual property laws.
+This API documentation and the underlying IA Chérie platform are protected by copyright and other intellectual property laws.
 Unauthorized use, reproduction, or distribution is strictly prohibited.

 **Contact**: mlaiel@live.de
-**Legal**: All API usage subject to Ainflue Terms of Service
+**Legal**: All API usage subject to IA Chérie Terms of Service